Please click to view.

 - Severe – large areas of redness, severe itch, and unresponsive to self-care measures.

-Scale on the scalp can be removed.
+Scales on the scalp can be removed.
 Apply warm oil (be careful not to apply oil that is too hot for your baby’s skin) to the scalp for a few hours.
-Before bathing your baby, gently rub his/her scalp with a soft bristle baby brush, and then wash hair with a shampoo listed above.
-Be careful not to get it in the baby’s eyes.
+Before bathing your baby, gently rub their scalp with a soft bristle baby brush, and then wash the hair with a gentle shampoo (eg, Johnson’s Baby Shampoo) or an over-the-counter antidandruff shampoo, such as a shampoo containing 2% zinc pyrithione (Head & Shoulders).
+Be careful not to get medicated shampoo in the baby’s eyes.

-Some over-the-counter creams will help if the medicated shampoo is not quite good enough.
-These can be added to the shampoo; use until you notice improvement, and then use should be discontinued.
+Some over-the-counter creams will help if the medicated shampoo is not working well enough.
+These are often added to the shampoo until you notice improvement.
+You can stop using them and then start using them again temporarily as needed.
 These include:

-- Creams that reduce the Pityrosporum yeast (clotrimazole, miconazole, terbinafine)
+- Creams that reduce the Pityrosporum yeast (clotrimazole [Lotrimin], miconazole [Monistat]).

-See your child’s doctor or a dermatologist if there is no response to self-care measures.
+See your child’s medical professional or a dermatologist if there is no response to self-care measures.